 In this blog post, I will share how to copy properties from a DTO object to an Entity object and then back from an Entity object to a DTO object.

-In this tutorial, I will use the BeanUtils class provided by a Spring Framework, but another way to map objects will be to use ModelMapper.
+In this tutorial, I will be using the BeanUtils class provided by the Spring Framework, but another way to map objects is by using ModelMapper.

 import org.springframework.beans.BeanUtils